Dailymotion-Pro-Services/dynamic-preview/player.md

-# Dailymotion Preview Player
+# Dailymotion Previews

-Dailymotion Preview Player is another implementation with [Dynamic Previews](https://www.canva.com/design/DAEGDbSibZE/cvoKs-MEOdq3paAehFLkbQ/view?website#4:l-equipe-case)
+Dailymotion Previews are another implementation with [Dynamic Previews](https://www.canva.com/design/DAEGDbSibZE/cvoKs-MEOdq3paAehFLkbQ/view?website#4:l-equipe-case).
+Previews let you surface top stories from your newsroom(s) and surface them across your site.
+By default, the previews redirect to your dailymotion video page to improve monetisation options.
+You will also be able to redirect to a custom URL (coming soon!).

 ### Start Embedding